m-ahmed009/FriendBook/README.md

 Modal used for post edit

-Final Notes:
+📚 Final Notes:

 Ensure .env includes PORT and MONGO_URI

-Run: npm install, then npm start - c   #for start the server and clear cache
+Run: npm install, then npm start

 Uploads are stored in /uploads